angrymonkeydocs/holidays-and-observance/README.md

 ---

-This repository remains available only for historical reference.
+This repository remains temporarily available only for historical reference.